Our way of working

 Our studio is fully equipped with top-quality equipment… and we know how to use it!
 We’re not going to bore you with an endless list of gear, but we do want to highlight the most important details.

 It is vitally important that the sound source we want to record sounds good.
-That is why we are equipped with backline and first-rate instruments, at your disposal.
+That is why we are equipped with world-class backline and instruments, all at your disposal.

 - Drums Yamaha Recording Custom; cymbals Zildjian K-Custom Dark; snare Ludwig Black Beauty 14 × 6.5